-The board, as the governing authority, is responsible for oversight of the Organization's investments, the establishment and implementation of an investment policy, including the establishment of investment guidelines and the selection of investment managers.
+The board, as the governing authority, is responsible for oversight of the Organization's investments, including the establishment of investment guidelines and the selection of investment managers.
 Investments authorized by the board include high quality, readily marketable equity and fixed income securities; other types of investments may be made with the approval of the board.
 The Organization maintains policies and procedures to value instruments using the best and most relevant data available.